singh-avinash-2000/react-file-navigator/README.md

 ## Introduction

 React File Navigator allows you to integrate a file system navigator into your React applications.
-It provides a customizable and interactive hierarchical view of files and folders, complete with icons and configurable actions.
+It provides a customizable and interactive hierarchical view of files and folders, complete with icons and configurable actions with drag and drop support.

 For queries reachout : workwith.avinashsingh@gmail.com